 When the organization has four ACTIVE members or more it will be able to enjoy all rights and privileges as an active and recognized organization.

-In the event that the organization fails to meet the minimum chapter member requirement for a second time in any four-year term, the university reserves the right to revoke the chapter’s recognition without offering another year term of gaining new active membership.
+In the event that the organization fails to meet the minimum chapter member requirement for a second time in any four-year term, the university reserves the right to revoke the chapter’s recognition without offering another term of regaining active membership status.

 Eligibility Qualifications of Fraternity/Sorority Leadership Positions/Officer